 I have always loved documenting my days and experiences with images and words.
-I find visuals to be extremely uplifting and inspiring.
-I was always someone who had their notebooks in school covered with pictures, magazine clippings, and inspirational quotes.
-There was always something so encouraging about seeing all of those pictures and phrases that represented how I felt inside, and what I enjoyed about life!
+Growing up I was always someone who had their notebooks in school covered with pictures, magazine clippings, and inspirational quotes.
+There was always something so encouraging about seeing all of those pictures and phrases that represented how I felt inside.
 Reminiscing on my magazine-clipping days and reflecting on how much those images brightened my daily life inspired me to create a similar space for my current goals and passions: a vision board!

 We have so many types of “weather” in our lives, and while I prefer the beautiful, sunny days during which I am comfortable and content, I must learn to exist under all types of weather in order to truly learn about myself and experience each day.
 I wrote this post over the course of two weeks and almost didn’t finish it; I have had a difficult time putting my thoughts into a piece that makes sense to me.
 There were points where I would stop and feel that the words I was writing did not reflect how I have been actually working through some recent difficult “storms” in my life.
 This photo is a snapshot of my heart and these words are a peek into my soul.